LEARN MORE ABOUT THE TYPES

 Example of Bullying

-My younger sister and I go to the same school, and I often worry about her, because she has a speech impediment and is very shy.
+My younger sister and I go to the same school.
+I worry about her because she has a speech impediment and is very shy.
 Over time, I noticed she was always upset when we left school and she started talking less and less to my parents and me.
 I later found out that two kids in her class were constantly making fun of her and imitating how she spoke.
 They would laugh when she would answer something in class and they pushed her once because she ‘was in their way’.
-The bullying made her very upset and shattered her self-confidence.
+The bullying made her very upset to the point she didn't want to speak at all.

 StandTall after abuse